White House tennis court: History

-A pavilion for the tennis court was built under the administration of Donald Trump in 2020.
-The ground was broken on the project by Melania Trump, who had helped design the pavilion.
+A pavilion for the tennis court was built under the first administration of Donald Trump in 2020.
+The award-winning design by Steven W. Spandle and construction was guided by Melania Trump whose creative vision played a significant and meaningful role.
 The National Park Service stated that it would "provide a unifying element for the tennis court, the Children's Garden and the Kitchen Garden" and replace a maintenance building used by groundstaff called "The Pony Shed".
-The tennis pavilion is 1,200 square feet in size and 18 ft high.
-It has a copper roof and is clad in limestone.
-The neo-classical style of the White House inspired the design of the pavilion.
-Private donations funded it.
+The tennis pavilion covers 1200 sqft and is 18 ft high.
+It has a copper roof and is clad in limestone mimicking the neo-classical facade of the White House and was entirely funded by private donations.

 Nancy Reagan Drug Abuse Fund celebrity exhibitions

 The first celebrity tennis exhibition to raise funds for the Nancy Reagan Drug Abuse Fund was held on the court in May 1985.
 A fundraising target of $450,000 was set, with nine corporate sponsors contributing $50,000 each.
 Two hundred guests of the sponsors were seated in temporary bleacher seats.
 The general public was not invited.
 Participants included football players Marcus Allen, Rolf Benirschke, Dwight Clark, and Jeff Kemp, swimmer Steve Lundquist, basketball player John Havlicek and the actors Cathy Lee Crosby, Robert Duvall, Veronica Hamel and Dina Merrill.
 Politicians included John Herrington, Paul Laxalt, Joe Wright, William H. Webster, the Director of the FBI and Swedish ambassador Wilhelm Wachtmeister.
 The centerpiece of the inaugural tournament was the doubles match viewed by Ronald and Nancy Reagan, which saw John Forsythe and Pam Shriver take on Roscoe Tanner and the Secretary of State George Shultz.
 The match was umpired by the actors Tom Selleck and Brooke Shields.

 Participants in the 1986 tournament included tennis player Stan Smith and Ashok and Vijay Amritraj, actors Chuck Norris and Stephanie Zimbalist, and basketball player Julius Erving and football player Herschel Walker.
 Mr. T was an umpire.